restatedev/examples/typescript/templates/typescript-testing/README.md

 This example shows how to use [Test Containers](https://testcontainers.com/) to test a Restate application.

-Have a look at the [TypeScript Quickstart guide](https://docs.restate.dev/get_started/quickstart?sdk=ts) for more information on how to use this project.
+Have a look at the [TypeScript Testing documentation](https://docs.restate.dev/develop/ts/testing) for more information on how to use this project.

 You can run the tests with: